How can we help?

 1. Contact your IT administrator immediately.

-If you're locked out and can't access settings:
+If you are locked out and cannot access settings:

 1. Use backup codes if available.